pachyderm/pachyderm/README.md

 ### What is Pachyderm?

-Pachyderm is a Data Lake -- a place to dump and process gigantic data sets.
+Pachyderm is a big-data processing platform.
 Pachyderm is inspired by the Hadoop ecosystem but _shares no code_ with it.
 Instead, we leverage the container ecosystem to provide the broad functionality of Hadoop with the ease of use of Docker.

 Pachyderm offers the following core functionality:

-- Virtually limitless storage for any data.
-- Virtually limitless processing power using any tools via containers.
 - Tracking of data history, provenance and ownership.
 (Version Control for data).
 - Automatic processing on new data as it’s ingested.
 (Streaming).
-- Chaining jobs together.
+- Chaining data processors together.
 (Pipelining)
+- Scalable storage for any data.
+(Distributed data store)
+- Scalable data processing via containers.
+(Distributed data processing engine)

 ### What's new about Pachyderm?
 (How is it different from Hadoop?)